aigerabae/archaea/mcmctree_new_tutorial.md

 The rest was as shown here: https://github.com/abacus-gene/paml-tutorial/blob/main/mcmctree-approxlnL-aa/README.md

-I am currently on this step: codeml *ctl > log_CODEML.txt
+I am currently on this step: codeml *ctl > log_CODEML.txt to calculate branch lengths, the gradient, and the Hessian; the process is running locally